imohitkumar1610/Darpan-nit/README.md

 # Official Webpage of Darpan

 This is the upcoming official wbage for Darpan - Nit Durgapur.
 The content isn't updated.
-Help to update the content.
+Help to update it.